|

 The bunching onion was developed in Asia from a wild relative, possibly A. altaicum, which occurs in Northwest China and neighboring Kazakhstan.
 It was brought to Europe in the 17th century.

-The "Welsh" in Welsh Onions has nothing to do with Wales: it derives from the German word welsche, "foreign".
+The “Welsh” in Welsh Onions has nothing to do with Wales: it means “foreign, foreigner”.
+Its etymology is curious, complex, and rather interesting.

 If you find this site interesting or useful, please link to it on your site by cutting and pasting this HTML: